AdobeDocs/id-service.en/help/implementation-guides/setup-aam-analytics.md

 1. Answer the questions in the decision matrix below.
 Use the variables that correspond to your answers.
 1. Replace the tracking server placeholders with your tracking server URLs.
-1. Remove unused tracking server and Experience Cloud server variables from the code.
+1. Remove unused tracking server and CX Enterprise server variables from the code.

 ![](assets/tracking-server-matrix.png)

 >[!NOTE]
 >
->When used, match the Experience Cloud server URLs to their corresponding tracking server URLs like this:
+>When used, match the CX Enterprise server URLs to their corresponding tracking server URLs like this:

-* Experience Cloud server URL = tracking server URL
+* CX Enterprise server URL = tracking server URL
-* Experience Cloud server secure URL = tracking server secure URL
+* CX Enterprise server secure URL = tracking server secure URL

 If you're not sure how to find your tracking server see the [FAQ](../faq-intro/faq.md) and [Correctly Populate the trackingServer and trackingServerSecure variables](https://helpx.adobe.com/analytics/kb/determining-data-center.html#).